skamireddi/immunichain/Lab/CloudComposerLab.rst

 	- Web Browser (Google Chrome)
 	- No prior knowledger of Hyperledger Composer or Blockchain required

-Go to **github.com/grice32/immunichain** and download the contents.

 Part 1: Starting and Creating Your Hyperledger Composer Network
 ===============================================================

+Go to **github.com/grice32/immunichain** and download the content by clicking on the green button one the right.
+Depending on your system (Mac or Windows), there will be a pop-up asking you to save the download in a folder.
+Select a folder that you will remember.

 1. Go to your browser and go to **https://composer-playground.mybluemix.net/**